Creating a Career Development Plan: Tips and Strategies

 Steps to Develop Your Career Development Plan

-The first step in establishing your career development plan is to determine your current skills, abilities strengths, weaknesses, and areas for improvement.
+The first step in creating your career plan of development is to determine your skills, competencies strengths, weaknesses, and areas where improvement is needed.

 Ask yourself these questions: